Improving Robustness with Adaptive Weight Decay: Additional Properties of Adaptive Weight Decay

-In this section, we perform a preliminary investigation of adaptive weight decay's resistance to fitting data with label noise.
+In this section, we perform a preliminary investigation of adaptive weight decay's resistance to fitting training data with label noise.
 Following previous studies, we use symmetry label flipping \citep{bartlett2006convexity} to create noisy data for CIFAR-10 and CIFAR-100 and use ResNet34 as the backbone.
 Other experimental setup details can be found in Appendix~\ref{app:setup_noisy}.
 Similar to the previous section, we test different hyper-parameters for adaptive and non-adaptive weight decay.
-To ease comparison in this setting, for each hyper-parameter, we train two networks: 1- with a certain degree of label noise, 2- with no noisy labels.
-We then report the accuracy on the test set where the test labels are not altered.
+To ease comparison in this setting, we train two networks for each hyper-parameter: 1- with a certain degree of label noise and 2- with no noisy labels.
+We then report the accuracy on the clean label test set.
 The test accuracy on the second network -- one which is trained with no label noise -- is just the clean accuracy.
 Having the clean accuracy coupled with the accuracy after training on noisy data enables an easier understanding of the sensitivity of each training algorithm and choice of hyper-parameter to label noise.
-Figure~\ref{fig:noisy_c100} gathers the results for the noisy data experiment on CIFAR-100.
+Figure~\ref{fig:noisy_c100} gathers the results of the noisy data experiment on CIFAR-100.

-Figure~\ref{fig:noisy_c100} illustrates that networks trained with adaptive weight decay have a smaller drop in performance when there is label noise in the training set in comparison to non adaptive weight decay.
-For instance, Figure \ref{fig:noisy_c100_20} shows that $DoG=0.028$ for adaptive and $\lambda_{wd}=0.0089$ for non-adaptive weight decay achieve roughly 70\% accuracy when trained on clean data, while the adaptive version achieves 4\% higher accuracy when trained on the 20\% label noise setting compared to the non-adaptive version.
-Similar conclusions can be drawn for CIFAR-10 for which the experiments can be found in Appendix~\ref{app:c10noisy} includes similar results for CIFAR-10.
+Figure~\ref{fig:noisy_c100} demonstrates that networks trained with adaptive weight decay exhibit a more modest decline in performance when label noise is present in the training set.
+For instance, Figure~\ref{fig:noisy_c100_20} shows that ${\lambda_{awd}}=0.028$ for adaptive and $\lambda_{wd}=0.0089$ for non-adaptive weight decay achieve roughly 70\% accuracy when trained on clean data, while the adaptive version achieves 4\% higher accuracy when trained on the noisy data.
+Appendix~\ref{app:c10noisy} includes similar results for CIFAR-10.

-Intuitively, from the adaptive weight decay equation in eq.~\ref{eq:awd}, towards the end of training, where the examples with label noise are producing large gradients adaptive weight decay increases the penalty for weight decay.
-This mechanism effectively prevents the model from fitting the noisy data by regularizing the gradient.
+Intuitively, based on eq.~\ref{eq:awd}, in the later stages of training, when examples with label noise generate large gradients, adaptive weight decay intensifies the penalty for weight decay.
+This mechanism effectively prevents the model from fitting the noisy data by regularizing the gradients.